Oxford Clinical Neuroimaging Course

-The Oxford Clinical Neuroimaging Course is a fully online and self-paced course, which is flexible to your schedule.
+The Oxford Clinical Neuroimaging Course is a fully online, CPD-accredited (up to 33 credits) and self-paced course, flexible to your schedule.
 The course content includes, among others:

-• Lectures from neuroimaging and clinician experts on concepts and clinical uses of MRI, from differential diagnosis to image-guided interventions
+- Lectures from neuroimaging and clinician experts on concepts and clinical uses of MRI

 HOW DO I SIGN-UP?

 The course came about as a result of requests from clinical neurosurgery and neuroradiology trainees at our local hospital in Oxford.
-While there are plenty of neuroimaging courses out there, these tend to be either very broad clinical courses (without the direct applications of advanced techniques like fMRI or DTI in practice) or very in-depth research-oriented courses that focus on the physics or analysis of imaging data.
-Our trainees desired something in-between that would offer a little bit of technical insight but would focus strongly on how advanced methods are used in clinical practice, and why.
+While there are plenty of neuroimaging courses, these tend to be either very broad clinical courses (without showing direct applications in practice) or very in-depth research-oriented courses that focus on the physics or analysis of imaging data.
+Our trainees desired something in-between that would offer some technical insight but would focus strongly on how advanced methods are used in clinical practice, and why.

 The course covers practical aspects of MRI with a view toward its use in clinical settings.
 Consequently, it is aimed mostly at clinical trainees and other health professionals with an interest in MRI (such as MRI radiographers and related Allied Health Professionals).
 However, the course materials also cover various applications of imaging in clinical research and would therefore equally appeal to neuroscientists who are interested in translational applications of MRI.

 This course assumes only basic clinical or neuroscience familiarity with MRI i.e. familiarity with some overall brain anatomy and disease terminology, as would be encountered naturally in most clinical, healthcare or neuroscience settings.
-In order to keep the focus very translational, we have not delved deeply into fundamentals of neuroscience and anatomy that you would easily find in textbooks, or dwelled too much on the physics of MRI.
-Instead, the course aims to have a practical approach to the clinical applications of neuroimaging, illustrating when specific types of MRI techniques are clinically helpful and what kinds of applications these are useful for (or not!).
+To keep the focus very translational, we have not delved deeply into fundamentals of neuroscience and anatomy that you would easily find in textbooks, or dwelled too much on MRI physics.
+Instead, the course provides a practical overview of clinical applications of neuroimaging, illustrating when specific types of MRI techniques are clinically helpful and what kinds of applications these are useful for.
 The content of the course ranges from introductory content to more advanced optional content for those who wish to develop their understanding even further.

 Some modules (e.g. advanced MRI sequences) are more technical while other modules are more interpretational; you may take any or all modules, as you desire.
-However, please note that the course does not explain how to practically acquire MRI data; as described above, the course focuses instead on applications of imaging.
+However, please note that the course does not explain how to practically acquire MRI data; the course focuses instead on applications of imaging.

 The course comprehensively covers MRI of the adult brain, divided into 5 inter-linked modules, which describe

-Please note at this time we have not included other imaging modalities such as PET, CT, MEG or EEG.
-As this course is brand new, we would love to hear your feedback on any topics you might like to see included in future.
-Please don’t hesitate to contact us with any suggestions you might have by emailing win-clinmricourse@ndcn.ox.ac.uk.
+Please note that while we touch on complementary imaging modalities such as PET, CT and ultrasound, we do not currently cover MEG or EEG.
+We would love to hear your feedback on any topics you might like to see included in future.
+Please don’t hesitate to contact us with any suggestions you might have by emailing oxford-clinmricourse@ndcn.ox.ac.uk.

 The course is self-paced and completion time will vary depending on your prior knowledge and the level of understanding you wish to achieve by the end of the course.
 The course content includes approximately 50 hours of contents, including lectures and various types of interactive content.
 You may choose to complete the whole course, or only specific modules depending on your interests.

-1. If you are planning to set aside time to watch 1 lecture per week:
+1. If you are planning to set aside regular time (e.g. to watch 1 lecture per week):

 2. If you are planning on taking the course like a ‘workshop’: